FloydOtsoko/i3-workspace-names-daemon/README.md

 ```
 sudo apt install fonts-font-awesome
 ```
-_Note that the Debian package is usually behind the current version of Font Awesome.
+_Note that the Font Awesome Debian package is usually behind the current version of Font Awesome.
 If you want to use a more up to date version, [download the free Package](https://fontawesome.com/download) and install manually (Tutorial for Ubuntu 22.04 [here](https://linuxconfig.org/how-to-install-fonts-on-ubuntu-22-04-jammy-jellyfish-linux))._

 **NB: if the glyphs are not rendering make sure the font is installed.**

-### i3 config
+## i3 config

 Add the following line to your ``~/.i3/config``.